Sports Concussion in Children

 What is a sports concussion?

 A sports concussion is a mild traumatic brain injury that happens during a sports activity.
 It can happen during almost any sport but is most common with football, hockey, and boxing.
 Your child's head may come into contact with another player, the player's equipment, or a hard surface.
 Even what seems like a mild blow can cause a concussion.
-It is important to follow return to play and return to sports protocols, even if your child does not lose consciousness.
+It is important to follow return to play and return to sports protocols to prevent serious injury.

-What signs and symptoms of a concussion may happen right away during a sports activity?
+What signs and symptoms of a concussion may happen right away?

 - Trouble remembering what to do during the game, or not keeping up with other players